 By the end of this year the Government will close the loophole in the law that allows buyers to only pay Stamp Duty on the cost of the land on which their property will be built, should construction not yet have started and not again later on once the property has been completed (the so-called two-contract transaction).

-Stephen W. Porter, attorney with Nelson & Co explains the implications of the new legislation:
+Stephen W. Porter, an attorney with Nelson & Co explains the implications of the new legislation:

 “The Stamp Duty (Amendment) Bill 2018 (published at the end of October 2018) proposed that as of 1 January 2019 the purchase agreement and the development agreement would be considered a “linked property transaction” and that stamp duty would be assessed on the aggregate value of the agreements.
 However, when the Law came into force on the 19th December 2018, wording had been added to allow that where the development scheme was a linked property transaction, provided the scheme has obtained planning permission not later than the 30th June 2019 and the relevant agreement for sale or the conveyance for that scheme is executed not later than the 31st of December 2019 then stamp duty will be assessed on the value of the land purchase agreement only and not on the value of the construction agreement as well.”